chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
 In other words, there's only one set of Characters that can form a given String through concatenation.

 It is assumed that the operation of concatenation is closed with respect to the set of all Strings **S**.
 In other words, concatenation will always yield a String.
 This assumption is partly captured in the Comprehension Clause of Definition 1.1.1.
 This clause ensures that the result of concatenating any Character with a String is a String.
-However, this clause is not what ensures the closure of **S** with respect to concatenation.
+However, this clause in and of itself does not ensure the closure of **S** with respect to concatenation.
 In order to close **S**, an additional assumption must be introduced.
 Before introducing this assumption in the form of an axiom, a brief explanation is required for this departure from convention.

 Concatenation as it is normally found in the fields of automata theory or regular expressions is treated as a primitive operation performed between two strings operands.
 Concatenation of multiple strings is then defined inductively, similary to Definition 1.1.1 but differing in the essential quality that it treats of only strings.
 The current formulation differs in that concatenation in this system is not conceived as the "joining" of two or more Strings.
 Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings, i.e. it is a *hetergeneous* operation.